 |Boating could be challenging in shallower waters near the coast with many large and small lava formations.|

 As a blended family with both Tom and I having two grown children, we’d decided early on, that we’d split up and be with our biological families if activities varied and we couldn’t all be together.
-Of course, we’re spending Christmas Eve and day together, all 14 of at local beach parks.
+Of course, we’re spending Christmas Eve and day together, all 14 of at a local beach park.

 |A field of lava on the right side of the road.|

-They all took off today for a day at the beach, an over two hour drive from here.
+They all took off today for a day at the beach, an over two-hour drive from here.
 Tom and I stayed behind to prepare food for this evening and for tomorrow’s day at the beach in Hilo.
 Our hands will be full but we’re content to stay home on yet another cloudy day with much to prep.

 Yesterday, I made a mistake and purchased a new Acer computer at Walmart with what appeared to have all the specs I desired.
-Alas, last night, I discover that “touch” referred to the mouse pad, not the screen.
+Alas, last night, I discovered that “touch” referred to the mouse pad, not the screen.

 |A field of lava on the left side of the road.|

 After using touch screens for over two years I’m not about to go back to the old way and will have no choice but to return it in the next few weeks after the holiday return season has passed.
 In the interim, I’ll order the correct model online in the next few weeks.
 Oh, the digital drama never ceases, for us, often self-induced!